emmahogan/emmahogan.github.io/_news/announcement_1.md

 ---

 ---
-I am so grateful to have been awarded the 2023 Ford Foundation Predoctoral Fellowship, which seeks "to increase  the number of professors who can and will use diversity as a resource for enriching the education of all students".
+I am so grateful to have been awarded the 2023 Ford Foundation Predoctoral Fellowship, which seeks "to increase  the number of professors who can and will use diversity as a resource for enriching the education of all students" {% cite noauthor_ford_2023 %}.

 ---